bergie/resource-juggling/README.md

 resource-juggling: Easy REST for JugglingDB and Express
 =======================================================

-**Note**: resource-juggling is still in a quite early stage of development.

 *resource-juggling* is a utility that connects two excellent Node.js libraries:

 * [JugglingDB](https://github.com/1602/jugglingdb) - cross database ORM